 ACCOMPLISHMENTS: The Regional Transit Information Center (RTIC) serves as a central repository for all public transportation information within the County for new and regular transit riders as well as a resource for those utilizing the wide array of VCTC's other programs.
 As transit passengers travelling throughout the county navigate numerous weather-related incidents like heavy rainfall and flooding that cause delays, stop closures, and trip cancellations, the RTIC continues to play a pivotal role in emergency communications keeping passengers up to date with the most current information.
+In fiscal year 2024/2025, the RTIC averaged 680 calls received per month, answering questions ranging related to next bus arrival information to complex ADA regulations.

 As in past years, staff provided customer service and support for the Commission's formal comment process related to ADA, Title VI, unmet needs, and transit operations.
 Additionally, the RTIC acted as liaison to social service agencies, which utilize transit services, such as the County of Ventura Human Services Agency.
-Staff supported outreach to community groups, including through a senior fair for the first time since the pandemic.
+The past year all customer service staff completed an 8-hour course on "Understanding the ADA" provided by the National Transit Institute.

-The RTIC has implemented a new customer feedback software to easily track all comments, complaints, and compliments staff receives daily that is then shared with the contract staff of VCTC's Intercity Bus Service and the Heritage Valley's Valley Express Transit Service.
-The modern software helps ensure feedback is collected and responded to in a timely manner.
+The RTIC has been utilizing a new customer feedback software to easily track all comments, complaints, and compliments staff receives daily that is then shared with the contract staff of VCTC's Intercity Bus Service and the Heritage Valley's Valley Express Transit Service.
+The modern software has helped to ensure feedback is collected and responded to in a timely manner.

 The RTIC is also the main pass sales outlet for VCTC Intercity, Valley Express bus passes and the VCbuspass (a countywide fare system).
-In Fiscal Year 2023/2024, the RTIC processed an estimated \$200,000 in fare products for passengers for use on transit throughout the County.
+In Fiscal Year 2024/2025, the RTIC processed an estimated \$150,000 in fare products for passengers for use on transit throughout the County.